cloudmesh/cloudmesh-manual/docs/_sources/concepts/vdir.rst.txt

 Virtual Directory
 =================

-The virtual directory has been developed to mirror the linux directory commands.
+The virtual directory has been developed to mirror the Linux directory commands.
 File links in the virtual directory point to files on storage providers, which can be retrieved using the virtual directory.